qodeone/uikitty-site/docs/pages/rtl.md

 # Right-to-left support

-<p class="uk-text-lead">UIkit supports right-to-left languages and allows you to switch the orientation of all design elements.</p>
+<p class="uk-text-lead">UIkitty supports right-to-left languages and allows you to switch the orientation of all design elements.</p>

-The RTL version switches the orientation of UIkit design elements, including properties such as floats, text-align, position coordinates, direction of background shadows and more.
+The RTL version switches the orientation of UIkitty design elements, including properties such as floats, text-align, position coordinates, direction of background shadows and more.
 However, all classes that are explicitly named `*-left` or `*-right` stay the same in the RTL version.

 ***

 ## Usage

-To use UIkit in RTL mode, use `uikit.rtl.min.css` which is included in the `dist/` folder.
+To use UIkitty in RTL mode, use `uikit.rtl.min.css` which is included in the `dist/` folder.
 Make sure to add the `dir="rtl"` attribute to the `<html>` tag of your website.
 The JavaScript supports RTL by default, so you can include the regular JS files without changing anything.

 ```html
 <!DOCTYPE html>